IS NOW CLOSED

-Call for Papers is now open for submitting your abstract for the World Border Security Congress.
+Call for Papers is now Closed.
+Thank you to all those who submitted an abstract for the World Border Security Congress.
+We will be in contact soon.

 Collaboration and Interaction for Action